stuartjwright/fantasy-football-app/report/060-implementation.md

 In the 'Bidding' section above, it was established that care must be taken to ensure that no new bids can be registered while database updates are in progress.
 This remains true when finalising the player sale, but the data manipulation required for this step was prohibitively complex to consider implementing as a single atomic update operation, so an alternative approach was taken.

 Before beginning the complex updates, a single atomic update operation to set the league status from 'auction' to 'locked' is executed.
 All bid handling code is implemented to only accept bids if the league status is set to 'auction', so this has the desired effect.
-For the length of time that the league status is set to 'locked', complex updates can be performed using plain JavaScript, as shown in the 'Starting an Auction' section.
+For the length of time that the league status is set to 'locked', complex updates can be performed using plain JavaScript, in the manner demonstrated in the 'Starting an Auction' section.
 These updates are not atomic, but it doesn't matter as long as no other database operations are permitted when the status is set to 'locked'.
 Once the updates are complete, the league status is set back to 'auction', so that the auction can continue.

 Two separate messages are emitted to all league users via Socket.IO during the above process.
 The first message is sent as soon as the league is locked to confirm the sale.
 A second message is sent 3 seconds later to indicate that the next player should be selected for auction.
 This delay is deliberate to enforce a short pause between one auction item ending and a new one beginning.
-There is no technical reason which necessitates this delay (the database updates take only milliseconds), but rather it is implemented for reasons relating to the user experience, which will be discussed in more detail in the frontend section.
+There is no technical reason which necessitates this delay (the database updates take only milliseconds), but rather it is implemented for reasons relating to the user experience, which will be discussed in more detail in the 'Frontend' section.

 ### Auction Complete

+After each player sale is finalised, a check is completed to determine whether or not all squads have been filled.
+When the result of this check is positive, some further data manipulation is completed to finalise the auction.
+Due to the use of the 'locked' status introduced in the previous section, this process is fairly straightforward from a technical standpoint, with no potential for conflicts.
+The following updates are made to the league document:

+* The status field is set to 'postauction', to indicate that the auction is complete.
+* Some new data structures are created to prepare for the next stage of the game, based on the results of the auction:
+  * A new embedded document to track data relating to each user's points scored and their rank in the league.
+  * Contained within this document for each user, an additional embedded document for each player in their squad, to track points scored by individual player.

+At this stage, all scores are initialised to 0, but once the event (round of real-life football fixtures) is underway, these will be updated.

+### Post-Auction Points Scoring

+In order for the game to display updated points based on real-life football data, this would require either that an administrator manually updates scores, or that the application has the ability to consume data from a third party football statistics API.
+At this time however, the application simply randomly generates points every few seconds, to simulate events.
+The result is that the points scoring portion of the game lasts for only about a minute rather than hours or days, as it would if played for real.
+This allows for the functionality of the game to be demonstrated in a short space of time without requiring significant manual data entry.

+The sequence of events for this randomly generated points-scoring process is as follows.
+Most steps would remain the same for a version which used real data instead.

+* An administrator triggers the simulation of an event by sending a POST request to the server.
+* The event's status is updated to 'live'.
+* Points for each player are randomly generated every 3 seconds, and the event document is updated accordingly.
+* After each event update, a message is sent to each league which is using this event to track its points-scoring.
+* For each league, individual player points are taken from the event data, and total score for each league user is calculated by summing points for each player in their squad.
+Live updates are pushed to each league user via Socket.IO messages.
+* After the 20th points update, the event status is set to 'complete', and all leagues tracking this event are also set to 'complete'.
+One final update is pushed to each league user, confirming the completion of the game.

+Any league which has not yet completed its auction at the time of the event starting is automatically cancelled.

 ## Frontend